AEONCommunity/aeoncommunity.github.io/How-Tos/Contribute/contribute.md

 <p>Instead of running your wallet using a remote node, you can run your own node (aeond) on your own computer.
 Once you have aeond set up, then you can let it run with port 11180 open.
 This will not only give you maximum privacy with your transactions, it will also allow your node to participate in distributing the blockchain to new users.
 If you do not have the storage or bandwidth to run a local node, you can use a virtual machine on the internet to run a full node.
 For information on how to set up a public node <b>for free</b> on the AWS Cloud, <a href="https://medium.com/@AEON_Community/setting-up-an-amazon-aws-aeon-public-node-on-a-free-ec2-instance-b6952a598cdc">read this How-To</a>.</p>

 <h2>Mine For AEON</h2>
 <p>The more miners on the network, the more decentralized and secure the network remains.
-You can easily start mining with the <b>start_mining</b> command in the aeond application or the aeon-wallet-cli application. (<b>NOTE:</b> This method of mining will not likely succeed in acquiring any AEON coins, but will still contribute to network decentralization.
+You can easily start mining with the <b>start_mining</b> command in the aeond application. (<b>NOTE:</b> This method of mining will not likely succeed in acquiring any AEON coins, but will still contribute to network decentralization.
 To successfully mine AEON coins, you will most likely use a separate mining application with an online mining pool.)</p>

 <h2>Be an AEON Content Creator</h2>
 <p>It has been said that "content is king" on the internet, and there is validity in the statement.
 For people who are new to crypto currencies and AEON, there is a need for information which is readily available and easy to understand.</p>